Ideles in higher dimension: Class groups

 is surjective and a topological quotient. \end{lem}

-As we mentioned in Section~\ref{IdeleGroups} the induced topology on $\C(F;X)$ is the correct topology.
+As we announced in Section~\ref{IdeleGroups} the induced topology on $\C(F;X)$ has nice properties.
 A first result which justifies this is the following.
 Its proof is similar to the proof of~\cite[Thm.~2.5]{KS2}.
+We note that the analogous statement is incorrect for the idele group with its rather naive topology.

 \begin{theo} Let $X'\hookrightarrow X$ be a closed integral subscheme such that $U'=U\cap X'\ne\emptyset$ and assume $U$ is regular.
 Then the canonical map

 is continuous. \end{theo}